Moving On Project

 The Moving On Project has been successful in empowering people, motivating them and giving them the confidence to make positive changes in their lives, enabling them to move forward and reconnect with their communities.

-We have worked with over 120 people in the 9 months since the project started.
+We have worked with over 250 people since the project started.

-The programme takes place over six weeks, with the core courses on a Monday, Tuesday and Thursday.
-There are also a variety of other activities and groups for participants to get involved in throughout the week, however it is not necessary to attend all activity available.
+The programme takes place over six weeks.
 Individuals can tailor their programme to suit their own goals and aspirations.
 For example participants can choose to complete one of the courses to start with, and complete the others at a later date.
 We understand that often the biggest hurdle to overcome is taking that first step back into the community, and so we welcome anyone experiencing loneliness to get in touch to discuss how the programme can work for them.

 In this six week course you will be introduced to mindfulness meditation practices, learn to notice how your mind and body are connected, and develop new techniques and strategies to help you to deal with the everyday stresses of life.